First, start with where you are now.

 Finally, Remember This is All a Guide, Not An Absolute

-This post will get you started on your journey to have an amazing blog in 2014.
+This post will get you started on your journey to have an amazing blog.
 But if you hit a pothole along the way, don’t be afraid to step back, and try something different.
 It might not work, but even if it doesn’t, you will still learn something in the process.
 As long as you are constantly learning, you are constantly improving.